We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you’re having strong abdominal pain and need to be seen by a doctor, you will be asked several questions about your symptoms and the nature of your pain.
-Your doctor will need to collect the answers to these questions to figure out the next step in testing and diagnosis.
+If you have strong abdominal pain and need medical attention, a healthcare professional will likely ask you questions about your symptoms and the nature of your pain.
+Your answers will help them figure out the next steps in testing and diagnosis.

 Testing that may be performed to evaluate your abdominal pain includes:

 The causes of sharp abdominal pain range in severity.
 Though a little discomfort after eating or occasional indigestion happens to all of us, deep inner pain shouldn’t be ignored.

 Watch for other symptoms as you monitor your abdominal pain, and call a healthcare professional if you’re experiencing severe pain.